Discover Simon Pearce

 Simon Pearce opens a third manufacturing facility at a former Bausch & Lomb location in Mtn.
 Lake Park, Maryland.
 Glass production begins in January of 1999.
 This 190,000 square foot facility enables the company to grow and expand production to meet the demand for Simon Pearce glass well into the future.
 Visitors can watch the glassblowers at work from a catwalk above the glassblowing floor and shop in the retail store.

 Simon Pearce artisans in Vermont and Maryland are utilizing the same handcrafting principles and techniques Simon brought with him from Europe.
-Primarily focused on the East Coast and in New England, our glass, pottery and home accents are also offered nationwide in a network of specialty retail stores, online and through a mail order catalogue.
+Primarily focused on the East Coast and in New England, our glass, pottery and home accents are also offered nationwide in a network of specialty retail stores, and online.